microsoft/BotBuilder-Samples/experimental/immediate-accept-adapter/csharp_dotnetcore/README.md

     // Configure the ShutdownTimeout based on appsettings. services.Configure<HostOptions>(opts => opts.ShutdownTimeout = TimeSpan.FromSeconds(Configuration.GetValue<int>("ShutdownTimeoutSeconds")));

-    // Create the Bot Framework Adapter with error handling enabled. services.AddSingleton<ImmediateAcceptAdapter>();
+    // Create the Bot Framework Authentication to be used with the Bot Adapter. services.AddSingleton<BotFrameworkAuthentication, ConfigurationBotFrameworkAuthentication>();

+    // Create the ImmediateAcceptAdapter.
+    // Note: some classes use the base BotAdapter so we add an extra registration that pulls the same instance. services.AddSingleton<ImmediateAcceptAdapter>();
+    services.AddSingleton<IBotFrameworkHttpAdapter>(sp => sp.GetService<ImmediateAcceptAdapter>());
+    services.AddSingleton<BotAdapter>(sp => sp.GetService<ImmediateAcceptAdapter>());

     // Create the bot.
-In this case the ASP Controller and ImmediateAcceptAdapter is expecting an IBot. services.AddSingleton<IBot, EchoBot>();
+In this case the ASP Controller and ImmediateAcceptAdapter is expecting an IBot. services.AddTransient<IBot, EchoBot>();
 }
 ```

 ## Interacting with the Bot

-send: 4 seconds   ...  and the bot will pause for 4 seconds while processing your message.
+send: 4 pause   ...  and the bot will pause for 4 seconds while processing your message.
 send: 4 background   ...  and the bot will push your message to an additional background thread to process for 4 seconds.

 ## Additional Resources